Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Continued learning the basics of React with Stephen Grider's course.
 This time, studied props and nested components.

 **Thoughts:** Today, I studied props, nested components, and passing data to children.
 React is starting to make a lot more sense now.
 Connecting multiple components and getting them to interact is... kind of fun.

+### Day 64: Saturday, February 23rd, 2019

+**Today's Progress:** Continued learning the basics of React with Stephen Grider's course.
+Started learning about class components.
+Had a little bit of fun with geolocation.

+**Thoughts:** I'm still a bit shaky on some of the syntax for React, so that might be a study focus for me over the weekend.
+I do really like using {props} as a way of using data cross-component.
+That goes back to the simplicity I talked about yesterday.
+Interesting note: my laptop's geolocation is about 15 miles off.
+That's a bit odd, but that explains why some ads that I see are targeted at the next town over and not my own town.